NewsLocal News

 The audit also flagged the board for ignoring it's own policy requiring employees to file annual Financial Disclosure and Conflicts of Interest questionnaires.

-Between fiscal years 2020 through 2022, there were 20 employees and 3 commissioners on the board who didn't submit questionnaires.
+Between fiscal years 2020 and 2022, there were 20 employees and 3 commissioners on the board who didn't submit questionnaires.

-The Policy is meant to ensure employees and commissioners do not have direct or indirect conflicts of interest at places overseen by the liquor board.
+The Policy is meant to ensure employees and commissioners do not have direct or indirect conflicts of interest with businesses overseen by the liquor board.

 This was the state's fourth audit of the liquor board.